Teniophobia – The Fear or Disgust of Tapeworms

 Seeking Professional Help

+Consult a professional if you don’t see any positive change with self-help techniques.
 Seeking professional help may seem unimportant when you can simply avoid uncomfortable situations.
 You may feel in control right now, but in reality, the phobia is getting a firmer hold on you.
-Consult a professional if you do not see any positive change in yourself after going through self-help techniques.
-There is no definitive treatment available for Teniophobia.
+There is no definitive treatment available for teniophobia.
 However, you can take advantage of psychological techniques that work with most phobias.

 These include:

-Some of these involve counseling, while others involve confronting your triggers directly.
-The treatment chosen by your doctor will depend on the severity of your condition.
+Some of these methods involve counseling, while others involve confronting your triggers directly.
+The treatment chosen by your mental health professional will depend on the severity of your condition.

 How to Overcome Fear of Worms